 One way to keep the bigger picture in plain sight is to visualize your end goal day after day.
 Some may call me out on propagating daydreaming, but we have numerous studies supporting this fact.
 One research even says that ‘abstract thinking’ can help you cultivate the necessary self-discipline and will-power necessary to cultivate new habits and sustain them.

-Once you have come up with a viable reason, try to create more ‘intrinsic’ motivators behind it, before devising an actionable plan to achieve your goals.
+Once you have come up with a plausible enough reason, try to create more ‘intrinsic’ motivators behind it before devising an actionable plan to achieve your goals.
 By keeping sight of the big picture and pairing the ‘Why’ with an effective actionable plan, you can easily cultivate new habits in no time.

 2. Start With A Small Habit

-Every time people find it a tough nut to crack to cultivate new habits, they make pretexts such as “I wish I had just a bit more will power”, or “I don’t have enough motivation to drive me forward”.
+Every time people find it hard to cultivate new habits, they take cover behind pretexts such as “I wish I had just a bit more will power”, or “I don’t have enough motivation to drive me forward”.
 This approach will get you nowhere.
 The worst thing you can do is dive into the deep end —and make a massive commitment straight away.

 3. Increase Your Habit Imperceptibly

 Starting a new habit from ground up helps you slowly ease into it.
 You won’t believe how fast one percent improvements add up.
-Rather than try to excel at something in no time, start small so it won’t get exasperating, and work your way up from there.
+Rather than try to excel at something at once, start small so it won’t get exasperating.
+Gradually, work your way up from there.
 Your motivation and will power will inevitably increase along the way, making it easier to stick to your habit instead of giving up after a while.

-Result: I sustained this habit until my fervor burned out, just after a week, and then I gave up.
+Result: I sustained this habit until my flare burned out, just about a week later, and then I called it quits.

 This is when I decided to go slow and read just one page a day.
 Once the ‘tiny habit’ went on autopilot, I gradually increased the number of pages.